 Roller Bottle Labels

 When making roller bottle recipes it is super important to label your blends.
 That way you don’t get them mixed up with each other.
-I have printable roller labels in my shop that you can check out here.
+I have printable roller labels in my Resource Library.

 I also recommend this simple label maker.
 I use it for so many different things!
 It’s awesome.